"Day not far off when Cong will come back to power in Karnataka" | Politics

 He also expressed deep concern over raising committed expenditure and urged the government to take corrective measures immediately.

 Targeting the government for its 'inability' to get the state's share of funds and grants from the centre, he asked, ''why did you fail to take it or ask the PM for it?
 Despite having 25 BJP MPs from Karnataka, the Finance Minister also represents the state...are you scared?
 I fail to understand.
 It is our right.''
-PTI KSU APR ADMINISTRATOR APR ADMINISTRATOR
+Siddaramaiah also accused the BJP government of scrapping many ''pro-people schemes'', including the ''Indira Canteens'' started by the previous Congress government.

+''The objective of Indira Canteen was to make Karnataka a hunger-free state, which you have stopped citing poor quality.

+You could have improved the quality.
+What was coming on your way?'' he asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)